Marti Pellow Sings the Hits of Wet Wet Wet & Smile

 Marti Pellow Sings the Hits of Wet Wet Wet & Smile is a compilation/cover album by Wet Wet Wet frontman Marti Pellow.
 The album contains re-recordings of Wet Wet Wet hits.
 It was released on 18 November 2002.

 Three of the eighteen songs were taken directly from his debut album, 2001's Smile.
 These were the only tracks not to be re-recorded.

+Chart performance

+In Scotland, the album debuted at number 24 on the Scottish Album Chart.
+It peaked at number 18 a week later and went on to spend 15 weeks on the chart.

+In the United Kingdom, the album debuted at number 34, reaching a peak of number 34 two weeks later on 14 December 2002.
+The album went on to spend 11 weeks non-consecutively on this chart.